rsingh26/DataScience/MachineLearning/Clusterring/Spark/Cluster-Food.md

 ```

 ### Predict Clusters
-Now that you have trained the model, you can use it to segemnt the customer data into 5 clusters and show each customer with their allocated cluster.
+Now that we have trained the model, we can use it to segemnt the customer data into 5 clusters and show each business with their allocated cluster.

 ```python